There may be no more confusing car-care topic than that of tire treatments.

 What We Like

-- Adam’s makes an accompanying tire cleaner as well, to use before their tire shine product.
+- Adam’s makes an accompanying tire cleaner to use before this product.

 - Water-based formula means a more environmentally friendly product that won’t stain bodywork or your driveway.